 The existence of dedicated revenues in the HTF and multi-year contract authorizations are designed to provide a predictable and uninterrupted flow of reimbursements to the states.
-The risk of contract authority lapsing between authorizing acts is minimal, because sufficient unobligated balances generally exist that can be used by the states, with the approval of Congress, to cover gaps in funding between multi-year reauthorization acts.
+The risk of contract authority lapsing between authorizing acts has been minimal, because sufficient unobligated balances have generally existed that have been used by the states, with the approval of Congress, to cover gaps in funding between multi-year reauthorization acts.
 See Information Concerning the Funding of Federal-Aid Highways - SAFETEA-LU and - Lapsing of Authorization.